oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

     ![](images/HIPAA_Confirm_Host_Target_Image_11.png " ")

-  13. Once, Compliance standard host target is submitted you will be taken to a page Compliance Library with Compliance standard is submitted for processing.
+  13. Once, Compliance standard host target is been submitted you will be taken to a Compliance Library's page, which shows Compliance Standard is submitted for processing.

     ![](images/HIPAA_Compliance_Submit_Image_12.png " ")